September & October 2005

 peppery tannins.
 A good value wine, intriguing and unique to impress

-your guests.
 From the Cellar

 Schloss Reinhartshausen, Hattenheimer